 I just don’t know where to begin.
 This was such a roller coaster of an episode that it’s difficult to even find the words to put together in a coherent fashion.
-Well I’m one of the “pick the good news first” type of gals so let’s start with Richard Harrow.
-Oh Richard, you’ve found yourself a girl and things just couldn’t be peachier!
+Well, I’m one of the “pick the good news first” type of gals so let’s start with Richard Harrow.
+Oh, Richard, you’ve found yourself a girl and things just couldn’t be peachier!

 Seriously this was just about the sweetest thing ever.
 When he was standing there looking at them playing in the sand my heart melted just a little bit.
-Yeah he’s a killer, but killers deserve happiness too right?
-At least on TV they do.
-I am so glad that Julia decided to side with Richard as opposed to stay with her dad.
+Yeah, he’s a killer, but killers deserve happiness too right?
+At least on TV, they do.
+I am so glad that Julia decided to side with Richard as opposed to staying with her dad.
 The man is an ass.
 He’s got some depression issues and still mourning his son, but that doesn’t give him carte blanche to treat his daughter like shit.
 Kudos to Richard for standing up to him.
 You can only imagine how many times he’s been called a freak that he just let roll off his back, but Daddy was the last straw and I can’t really blame him.

-Julia baring her soul with a story that might seem like no big deal to tell in today’s world, but was probably quite scandalous back then.
+Julia baring her soul with a story that might seem like no big deal to tell in today’s world but was probably quite scandalous back then.
 I think her telling Richard that she for sure was choosing him in her life.
 It comes as no surprise that his response is “I wish I could kiss you.”
 Oh Richard, you always know the right thing to say to a gal.

 I am curious as to what the King Neptune thing was they were doing when the whiskey started rolling in.
 Was it the same festival that The Commodore first saw Gillian?
 Inquiring minds want to know.

 I also want to know if Eli knew Nelson Van Alden at all.
-Can you imagine the look on his face when he shows up in Chicago (I have a feeling that Nucky had a sixth sense that shit was going to get bad with Masseria which is why he sent Eli to Chicago) and finds Nelson there helping Capone.
+Can you imagine the look on his face when he shows up in Chicago (I have a feeling that Nucky had a sixth sense that shit was going to get bad with Masseria which is why he sent Eli to Chicago) and finds Nelson there helping Capone?
 When they first had Van Alden move to Chicago I will admit that I could not think of a reason as to why on Earth they would do that.
-Now of course it’s obvious, he is (hopefully) going to be quite a player in the O’Bannion and Capone/Torrio war that is going to be coming to a head here soon.
+Now, of course, it’s obvious, he is (hopefully) going to be quite a player in the O’Bannion and Capone/Torrio war that is going to be coming to a head here soon.

-I can not believe that restaurant guy reported Van Alden to Capone.
+I can not believe that the restaurant guy reported Van Alden to Capone.
 After he brought him lefse even.
 How rude.
 When they first came in I totally thought he’d called the prohie’s in.
 I’m sure that Van Alden would maybe prefer the prohie’s after it’s all said and done.
 I probably shouldn’t have, but I laughed when he started talking about Job.
 That is such a Van Alden move.
-Of course I also laughed at the above picture because his face looks exactly like Mr. Demartino from Daria.
+Of course, I also laughed at the above picture because his face looks exactly like Mr. Demartino from Daria.
 A quick perusal of the internet shows me that I’m not the only one.
 I love the internet.

 I’m sort of surprised that Nucky didn’t take Chalky up on his offer for the new club.
 I mean, I’m not, because that doesn’t seem like something Nucky would get in on and I don’t think he’s ready to have that site be rebuilt, but I thought if he was going to accept anyone’s idea for Babbette’s, it would be Chalky’s.
 We’ll have to see.